God wants us producing fruit in our lives. . .manifesting the gifting and blessings of the Lord.

 “Your job is to teach them the rules and instructions, to show them how to live, what to do.”

-In order to be successful in life we must have a successor . . .which means we must train those who work with us to effectively handle the things we need help in achieving.
+In order to be successful in life you must have a successor . . .which means you must train those who work with you to effectively handle the things you need help in achieving.

-No matter what you do or the occupation you are in . . .you want to learn from people who have already proven themselves successful in what they do.
+If you’re learning a new occupation . . .you want to learn from people who have already proven themselves successful.

 An effective leader should always be trying to work themselves out of a job . . .by training and developing new leaders who can assume even greater areas of responsibility.